resoluteworks/invirt/docs/docs/framework/forms/form-validation.md

 previously entered invalid password.

 ### Form and model
-Below are the (stripped down) HTML form and the respective Kotlin object for handling the form above.
+Below are the (stripped down) HTML form and respective Kotlin object for handling the form above.

 ```html
 <form action="/signup" method="POST">